SeanRParker/pokedex/README.md

 Please take some time to answer the following questions.
 Your answers should go directly in this `readme`.

-- Given more time, what would you suggest for improving the performance of this app?
+- **Given more time, what would you suggest for improving the performance of this app?** Instead of using state for api calls I would set them as props and pass those around as that method is a little more performant than holding everything in state.

-- Is there anything you would consider doing if we were to go live with this app?
+- **Is there anything you would consider doing if we were to go live with this app?** Mostly design related things.
+Mock up something that looks like the pokemon retro gameboy games.
+Maybe change the red results box design and font to match that aesthetic.
+The jump to two columns from one is a bit jarring.
+I'd set it initially to two columns with an image placeholder where the detail box would appear after clicking "See Details".

-- What was the most challenging aspect of this work for you (if at all)?
+- **What was the most challenging aspect of this work for you (if at all)?** I've mostly been in VueJS the past few years, a lot of React has changed since then.
+Most of my time was spent mitigating a bug around the useEffect hook.
+The `pokemon` data kept resetting and mitigating the search filter.
+I was under the impression the `useEffect` replaced `componentDidMount`.
+While partially true that isn't the whole story.
+I think namespacing the filtered data to `pokemonIndex` was the correct way to fix that but I could be wrong.
+I also had issues with the evolution list.
+Only one species was coming from that endpoint.
+I think it was a deepClone issues but I had alread hit my time limit.
+I think my progress here shows my ability to learn and apply my skills from other JS frameworks.